- Written by Dr.Mehmet Demircioglu

 Delay or redesign triggers

-I delay or redesign the plan when the testosterone dose is new, blood work is missing, shedding has recently accelerated, or the requested hairline would only look safe if native hair never changed.
+I delay or redesign the plan when the testosterone dose is new, the route has recently changed, blood work is missing, shedding has accelerated, or the requested hairline would only look safe if native hair never changed.
 I also reconsider timing when the crown demand is too large for the donor reserve or when the medication conversation is still unclear.

 Delay does not always mean the patient is unsuitable.
-It may mean the prescriber needs to review blood values, the dose needs time to stabilize, or the scalp needs several months of photos before the pattern is trusted.
+It may mean the prescriber needs to review blood values, the dose or route needs time to stabilize, or the scalp needs several months of photos before the pattern is trusted.
+A shedding change alone does not diagnose the problem, but it tells me not to rush the design until the pattern is clearer.
 It may also mean the first operation should focus on a durable frontal frame instead of spreading grafts too thinly.

 The plan has to survive imperfect assumptions.
 It should still make sense if the patient changes testosterone dose later, stops a hair loss medication, or loses more native hair behind the transplant.
 If the design only works under perfect assumptions, it is not durable enough.